adrienbrault/documentation/content/en/service_management/status_pages/_index.md

 {{< img src="service_management/status_pages/shopist_status_page.png" alt="Example status page showing service components with their current status and recent incident updates" style="width:100%;" >}}

 Status Pages is part of Datadog's Incident Response suite, alongside On-Call and Incident Management.
-It lets your team proactively communicate **service availability**, **incidents**, and **planned maintenance** with customers or internal stakeholders through a shareable web page.
+It lets your team proactively communicate **service availability**, **degradation**, and **planned maintenance** with customers or internal stakeholders through a shareable web page.

 Use Status Pages to:

 * Share the availability of critical systems and features
-* Communicate service disruptions clearly during incidents
+* Communicate service disruptions clearly during service degradations
 * Announce scheduled maintenance and planned downtime in advance
 * Reduce inbound support volume with proactive email notifications